PoCInnovation/Workshops/software/2.Go/README.md

 ## Bonus

-Theoretically, you should have all the basis needed to create you own API, if you still wish to toy around with Go and all its usages, you can take a look at other go features like:
+Theoretically, you should have all the basis needed to create your own API, if you still want to toy around with Go and all its usages, you can take a look at other go features like:
 - `go routines`
 - `interfaces`